in civic center public spaces

 Find out about upcoming events here.

-The Asian Art Museum is located with in the Commons, and is [the nation’s only asian art museum — put something in here about the museum that is a hard fact and not their mission].
-The Museum curates internationally-renowned work and offers a variety of workshops as well as other experiences, including Late Night on Thursdays (GET BRANDING INFO).
-It also is home to Cafe Asia, which is open to the public six days a week.
-The Museum’s mission extends beyond its four walls, featuring a growing outdoor exhibit of local artists, including Dragon Fortune by Hung Yi and the Art / Lit Living Innovation Zone .
+The Asian Art Museum houses one of the most comprehensive Asian art collections in the world.
+The Museum curates internationally-renowned work and offers a variety of workshops as well as other experiences.
+It is also home to a new and updated cafe – Sunday at the Museum.
+The Museum’s mission extends beyond its four walls, featuring a growing outdoor exhibit of local artists on the museum’s entrance terrace on Larkin Street, and at the Art / Lit Living Innovation Zone on Fulton Street at Larkin .

 Open Tues-Sun 10am-5pm, Closed Mondays